Murray2061/Bernoullis-on-the-Mound/README.md

 # Bernoullis-on-the-Mound
 Daily MLB pitcher rankings throughout the 2026 season, based on a Bernoulli-style run suppression model.

+## Glossary
+- **Rank**: numeric ordering.
+- **Tier**: assigned by comparison to Bernoulli dummy pitchers, which serve as fixed reference thresholds for the S/A/B/C/D bands.
+- **IP**: innings pitched.
+- **DivR**: divided runs allowed; each scored run is split 50/50 between the pitcher who put the runner on base and the pitcher who allowed the runner to score.
+- **Suppression**: how rare the pitcher’s IP-and-DivR line is under the Bernoulli pitcher model.
+Lower is better.

 Created On: 2026-03-29

 | Rank  |  Tier  |  Team  | Picther  |  IP  | DivR  |   Suppression   |